 We left Moab, Utah where we were staying around 4:30 am for the 1 hour drive to Canyonlands National Park.
 Although the hike to get to the arch takes only 15 minutes there are two reasons for leaving so early…1) the arch is small and 2) it’s very popular.

-Mesa Arch is located in the Island in the Sky District of Canyonlands National Park in Utah.
+The arch is located in the Island in the Sky District of Canyonlands National Park in Utah.
 Drive south for 6.3 miles from the Island in the Sky Visitor Center and turn left into the parking area for Mesa Arch located on Grand View Point Road.
 The trailhead which begins here is a short, well marked and easy to follow trail.
 The arch is located right on the rim of the plateau.

 The nature guide we picked up at the trailhead informed us of how our footsteps can damage the cryptogamic soil that is just off trail.
 It explained how the black crust on the ground forms the basis for desert ecosystems.
 This vital mixture of algae, lichen mosses and fungi prevents soil erosion to helps support the growth of larger plants.
 Please be careful to stay on the trail to help prevent damage to the delicate environment.